 While soil and foundation remain as our bread-and-butter business, we strive to become a one-stop total construction solutions provider.
 System Drillers Geotechnical Specialist Sdn.
-Bhd. (‘SDGS’) has 33 years of expertise and experience in geotechnical field since 1981.
+Bhd. (‘SDGS’) has more than 33 years of expertise and experience in geotechnical field since 1981.
 Being a market-driven player, (‘SDGS’) is committed to continuous improvement and has been growing and developing in tandem with the industry.
 In doing so, the company has expanded its portfolio of services to include the following:

 - Soil Nailing